-“If you look around, Bambi, you’ll notice we’re the only ones on the ice,” the hot, super douche suggests while pushing himself up from the ice and pulling off his helmet.
-“The rest of the figure skaters already left a while ago.
+“If you look around, Bambi, we’re the only ones on the ice.”
+The hot, super douche suggests while pushing himself up from the ice and pulling off his helmet.
+“The rest of the figure skaters left a while ago.
 You were late.”

 Holy oh my God!
 He is be-yond gorgeous with his caramel, sun-streaked, surfer-style hair and his tanned chiseled face.
 “It…it…doesn’t matter what time I got here.”
 I manage to put my tongue back in my mouth and use it for speaking.
-“This is still a free-style session and you’re not supposed to be on the ice,” I point out, while pushing myself up.
+“This is still a free-style session and you’re not supposed to be on the ice,” I reprimand him, while pushing myself up.

 “While I’m learning!
 Listen, jackass.”
 Yes.
-This time I went right ahead and said it aloud and I’m pretty sure his beautiful Titan god-like face grimaced just a little in response.
-Since my dad was a hockey player, I grew up in rinks around some unrestrained, expressive male skaters.
-Which also means I’m never at a loss for not-so-sweet animated expletives.
+This time I went right ahead and said it aloud and I’m pretty sure his beautiful Titan god-like face grimaced a little in response.
+I grew up in rinks around some unrestrained, expressive, male hockey players.
+Which means I’m never at a loss for not-so-sweet animated expletives.

 “First of all, my name is not Bambi,” I point out, even though I get the whole snarky Bambi reference.
 “Second of all, I’ll have you know I was the Senior Ladies National Collegiate Gold Medalist two years in a row.”
-I put up two fingers to fully illustrate to the jackass how many years that is.
+I put up two fingers to fully illustrate to the Neanderthal the correct amount of years.

 “Huh.
 Yeah?”
 He scoffs, while putting his helmet back on.
 “And who was your competition, Will Farrell?”